aiven/aiven-docs/docs/products/mysql/howto/migrate-db-to-aiven-via-console.md

 1. Log in to the [Aiven Console](https://console.aiven.io/).
 2. On the **Services** page, select the service where your target database is located.
-3. From the sidebar on your service\'s page, select **Service settings**.
+3. From the sidebar on your service's page, select **Service settings**.
 4. On the **Service settings** page, navigate to the **Service management** section, and select **Import database**.